shrusti-stars/AGN-ML-model/README.md

-# RLAGN HERG/LERG Classification Pipeline (BHML)
+# RLAGN HERG/LERG Classification (BHML)

-This file contains a machine learning pipeline for classifying radio-loud AGN (RLAGN) into high- and low-excitation types (HERG/LERG), based on the approach and features from Best & Heckman (2012).
+This file contains a machine learning model for classifying radio-loud AGN (RLAGN) into high- and low-excitation types (HERG/LERG), based on the approach and features from Best & Heckman (2012).

 - **Data Sources**
   - SDSS DR7 main galaxy sample